 DNS is an old protocol, and it was built without any integrated security.
 Several solutions have been developed to help secure DNS, including:

 Monitoring your DNS traffic can be a rich source of data to your Security Operations Center (SOC) teams as they monitor and analyze your company’s security posture.
-In addition to monitoring firewalls and IPS systems for DNS Indicators of Compromise (IoC), infected hosts or DNS tunneling attempts, SOC teams can also be on the lookout for lookalike domains.
+In addition to monitoring firewalls for DNS Indicators of Compromise (IoC), SOC teams can also be on the lookout for lookalike domains.